OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 a solenoid valve (https://www.adafruit.com/product/997), to irrigate the plants in need.

 The `STH10` is a temperature and humidity sensor that can be stuck in the soil next to a plant.
-The goal here is to read the humidity, and to water the plan when the humidity goes below a given threshold.
+The goal here is to read the humidity of the soil, and to water the plan when the humidity goes below a given threshold.

 Watering is done by opening a solenoid valve connected to a tank of water.